evangolden10/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to Evan's blog

-I'm glad you are here.
-I plan to talk about Nerf Wars.
-Every other team is going to lose to Squad no matter what.
-Say goodnight
+## A project of Badin's PAT 3 Class

+***I AM ABSOLUTELY ECSTATIC THAT YOU ARE HERE***

+Things to study for tomorrow:
+* Beans
+* Theory of Relativity
+* LASAGA

+Teachers to buy gifts for
+1. Mr. Zimmerman
+2. Mrs. Enderle
+3. Ms. Golden